datacarpentry/spreadsheet-ecology-lesson/_episodes/04-quality-control.md

 attention to the top and the bottom of a column.
 If your dataset is well-structured and does not contain formulas, sorting should never affect the integrity of your dataset.

- Remember to expand your sort in order to prevent data corruption.
-Expanding your sort ensures that
-> the the all the data in one row move together instead of only sorting a single column in isolation as shown in the screenshot.
+*Remember* to expand your sort in order to prevent data corruption.
+Expanding your sort ensures that the the all the data in one row move together instead of only sorting a single column in isolation as shown in the screenshot.

-Let's try do the following sorting exersize:
+Let's try the following sorting exersize:

 > ## Exersize:
 >
-> Download this data file based on the 2013 survey data to your computer: https://figshare.com/articles/survey_data_messy_quality_control/4830016"
+> Download this data file based on the 2013 survey data to your computer: [https://figshare.com/articles/survey_data_messy_quality_control/4830016]
 >
 > Once downloaded, sort the weight_grams column in your spreadsheet program from Smallets to Largest.
 >